-- i.
-The facility shall reassess each detainee's risk of victimization or abusiveness between 60 and 90 days from the date of the initial assessment, and at any other time when warranted based upon the receipt of additional, relevant information or following an incident of abuse or victimization. - j.
+The facility shall reassess each detainee's risk of abusiveness between 60 and 90 days from the date of the initial assessment, and at any other time when warranted based upon the receipt of additional, relevant information or following an incident of abuse or victimization.

 When making assessment and housing decisions for a transgender or intersex detainee, the facility shall consider the detainee's gender self-identification and an assessment of the effects of placement on the detainee's health and safety.
 The facility shall consult a medical or mental health professional as soon as practicable on this assessment.
-The facility should not base placement decisions of transgender or intersex detainees solely on the identity documents or physical anatomy of the detainee; a detainee's self-identification of his/her gender and selfassessment of safety needs shall always be taken into consideration as well.
-The facility's placement of a transgender or intersex detainee shall be consistent with the safety and security considerations of the facility, and placement and programming assignments for each transgender or intersex detainee shall be reassessed at least twice each year to review any threats to safety experienced by the detainee. - k.
-When operationally feasible, transgender and intersex detainees shall be given the
+The facility should not base placement decisions of transgender or intersex detainee's self-identification of his/her gender and self- assessment of safety needs shall always be taken into consideration as well.
+The facility's placement of a transgender or intersex detainee shall be consistent with the safety and security considerations of the facility, and placement and programming assignments for each transgender or intersex detainee shall be reassessed at least twice each year to review any threats to safety experienced by the detainee.

-- opportunity to shower separately from other detainees. - 2.
-Screening and Classification Procedures
+When operationally feasible, transgender and intersex detainees shall be given the opportunity to shower separately from other detainees.

+2. Screening and Classification Procedures